juliusuberall/bounding-expert-hierarchies/README.md

 This section will focus on running the implemented experiments from the project.
 It introduces the experiment and implementation flow used in this repository and may help for setting up custom studies.

 ### VS Code
-The easiest way is to simply use the pre-defined launch and debugging profiles to run the experiments or trace any arising issues.
-This is the workflow we use when implementing our codebase and running the experiments.
+The easiest way is simply using the pre-defined launch and debugging profiles to run the experiments or trace any arising issues.
+This is the workflow we useed when implementing our codebase and running the experiments.

 ### Local terminal
 Check out our .vscode profiles shipped with this repo and invoke the python scripts with the respective arguments using shell.